vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 f = \max\left[0,\min\left(m, p \cdot (1 - \frac{t}{s})\right)\right]\,.
 $$

 Once you have $f$ transfer $f \times B$ into the insurance pool of the market, where $B$ is the LP bond account balance.
+Note that for the purposes of applying this penalty the temporary bond account should never get accessed.
 Moreover, as this reduced the LP stake, update the ELS as per [Calculating liquidity provider equity-like share section in 0042-LIQF](./0042-LIQF-setting_fees_and_rewarding_lps.md).

 ### Penalty for not supporting open positions